1960 United States Grand Prix: Summary

 The small crowd of Riverside veterans who were on hand for the race, however, were stunned by the spectacle of the F1 cars.
 As Brabham took the early lead into Turn One, ahead of Gurney and Moss, the Riverside radio and PA announcer could only call their names and utter, "Wow."
 The Coopers of Phil Hill and Olivier Gendebien stalled on the grid, but were restarted and got under way.
 On lap 4, Surtees spun his Lotus in front of teammate Jim Clark, putting himself out, and causing the nosecone from his car to be used to replace the now-shattered one on Clark's.

 Still leading, Brabham paid the price for over-reacting to last year's sputtering last lap at Sebring.
 Not wanting to run out of fuel again, he had overfilled his tanks, and excess fuel was spilling and being ignited by the heat of his exhaust.
 Two stops failed to find the source of the problem, or to assuage Brabham's concern over the noises and flames erupting from the back of the car.

 The Australian's troubles left Moss well in front, and when Gurney's BRM blew a core plug, Moss' teammate Bonnier took second, ahead of Ireland, Graham Hill and Texan Jim Hall, driving his first Grand Prix.
 Just before halfway through the 75-lap race, Graham Hill retired with a broken gearbox, and Bonnier began to drop back when a broken valve spring caused a misfire.
 Brabham had been charging up through the field since his pit stops, however, and eventually finished a battling fourth, behind teammate McLaren.
 Phil Hill ran fifth in the unfamiliar Cooper until a spin dropped him behind Bonnier, who got his ailing BRM home for two points.

 Moss won the last race of the two-and-a-half liter era going away, and grabbed third in the Championship for the second year in a row.
 It was his fourteenth victory under the outgoing regulations, one less than five-time World Champion Juan Manuel Fangio.

-Having failed to realize his dream for Formula One in the US a second time, Ulmann nobly used his own money to pay prize and appearance fees.
-Winner Moss got a check for $7,500, a staggering amount for the time, and while suppliers had to wait a few months for theirs, they received every penny.
-Happily, the following year would see the United States Grand Prix finally settle into a regular home, with a loyal and appreciative crowd in Watkins Glen, New York.
-But a Formula One race would eventually return to California.
-In 1976, the United States Grand Prix West would come to Long Beach, only 60 miles away.
+After twice failing to realize his dream of hosting Formula One in the U.S., Ulmann generously used his own funds to cover prize and appearance fees.
+Winner Stirling Moss received a check for $7,500—a staggering sum at the time—and although suppliers had to wait a few months, they were paid in full.
+The following year, the United States Grand Prix finally found a regular home with a loyal and appreciative crowd in Watkins Glen, New York.
+Formula One would eventually return to California as well, with the United States Grand Prix West coming to Long Beach in 1976, just 60 miles away.